 Sissy Spacek & Schuyler Fisk

 Sissy Spacek has two daughters with husband Jack Fisk, a director and production designer.
-Schuyler, a singer-songwriter and actress, appeared in 2014's "The Best of Me" and has released two albums.
+Schuyler, a singer-songwriter and actress, recently appeared in the Hulu horror series "Castle Rock" and has released two albums.

 Schuyler: "I always loved harmonies, and when my mom and I would sing together she'd harmonize to the songs I'd write.
 I always felt like that made the songs I was writing feel like 'real songs.'"